-ALDCA gradebooks are available to provide students and their learning coaches a 24/7 live view of their weighted grades.
-Students and learning coaches can access the gradebook through their OLS.
-Courses in the gradebook are managed by grade/course teachers.
-If there are any errors or questions about posted grades, please contact the teacher directly.
+ALDCA gradebooks are available 24/7, offering students and their learning coaches a live view of their academic progress.
+Gradebooks can be accessed through the Online Learning System (OLS).
+Each course is managed by the assigned teacher, so if there are any questions or concerns about posted grades, please reach out directly to the teacher.